MotiaDev/motia-examples/examples/ai-agents/specialized-agents/ai-prospect-agent/README.md

 ## 📄 License

-MIT License - free for commercial use.
+Apache License 2.0 - free for commercial use.

 ---